luca-nik/fip100-analysis/README.md

 #### **Part 1: Projections vs Actuals (Top Chart)**
 * **Dotted Lines (Backcast):** These show how the model *would* have predicted the past.
-    * *Interpretation:* If the dotted line aligns well with the black line (Historical RBP), the model is valid.
+    * *Interpretation:* If the dotted line aligns well with the grey line (Historical RBP), the model is valid.
 If it diverges wildly, the model is likely overfitted to a specific period.
-* **Dashed Lines (Fit & Forecast):** The projected "baseline" trend if no event occurred.
+* **Dashed Lines (Fit & Forecast):** The projected "baseline" trend.
 * **Blue Line:** The **Actual** post-FIP data.
     * *Interpretation:* Compare the Blue line to the Dashed lines.
 Is the network performing better or worse than the natural decay trend?